kalodiodev/control-my-car-spring-web-app/README.md

 # Control My Car
-An application built in Spring Framework that aims to help users to control car expenses.
+A REST application built in Spring Framework, that aims to help users to manage car expenses.

+Users can store their cars, fuelrefills and services.

+This application created for Spring Boot Rest API development demonstration.